Category: Property Tax (page 1 of 3)

 North Carolina Assessors and Disaster Recovery

-After a disaster, individuals in the tax office who are usually tasked with the damage assessment process have suffered loss themselves.
-With that in mind, assessors can offer assistance to one another and share information about the damage assessment process in impacted counties.
-Hosea Wilson in Dare County is no stranger to damage assessment and offers his assistance along with the support of the NCAAO/NCTCA.
+After a disaster, individuals in local governments who are tasked with the damage assessment process have suffered loss themselves.
+With that in mind, assessors can offer assistance to one another and share expertise with affected counties.
+Hosea Wilson in Dare County is no stranger to disasters and the damage assessment process.
+He and others offer their assistance along with the support of the NCAAO/NCTCA.

 If your office can spare help with damage assessment or otherwise, make sure your county emergency manager is aware that you have staff that can assist impacted counties so it can be coordinated through the webEOC system.
 And if you’re an impacted county, consider asking for this type of assistance so your staff can be at home with their family and friends as much as possible.